1% at Asda

-Whatever the weather, your pet’s health is extremely important, and it’s vital that they have comprehensive pet insurance in case of any illnesses or accidents.
-Here at Asda Money, we have a range of cover types available, including Accident Only, Vital Lifetime and Superior, all of which include a free 24-hour vet helpline to give you peace of mind when you need it most.
-If you have any questions about Asda Money Pet Insurance, call us on 0800 181 4904 and we’ll be happy to help.
+Whatever the weather, your pet’s health is extremely important, and it’s important that they have pet insurance in case of any illnesses or accidents.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend

 To get the most from your money when travelling abroad, research is crucial.
 So here at...

 If you’re planning on taking multiple trips abroad, it would be worth looking in to ann...

 Credit ratings can help determine whether you are successful in applying for a loan, mo...